SNUDerek/snuderek.github.com/sshguide.md

 - if your ISP uses dynamic IP addresses, set up dynamic dns with `ddclient`
 - NB: if using domains.google.com, you can also update IP through browser address bar with their API

-## GET PYCHARM
+## GET PYCHARM PRO

-- use your student email address (snu email tested) at https://www.jetbrains.com/student/ to get activation key
+- use your student email address (snu email tested) at [https://www.jetbrains.com/student/] to get activation key
-- while you're at it, go to https://education.github.com/pack for more free stuff
+- while you're at it, go to [https://education.github.com/pack] for more free stuff

-# Connection Guide
+# Connection Guides

+once you have the above set up, start a server and connect

-## REMOTE INTO REMOTE MACHINE
+## CONNECT TO REMOTE MACHINE VIA SSH

 you can connect directly via the remote PC's IP address: